Campo Viejo Reserva – WineO Mark Review

 Opt for a Pinot Grigio from Northern Italy for the best results.

-A classic choice, Sauvignon Blanc boasts high acidity and a light body, making it ideal for the lemon-caper sauce.
+A classic choice, Sauvignon Blanc boasts high acidity and a light body, making it ideal for the lemony Piccata sauce.
 Look for a Sauvignon Blanc (ex.
 New Zealand Sauvignon Blanc) with notes of grapefruit, passionfruit, or gooseberry to add an extra layer of complexity to your meal.

-Both Old World and New World Sauvignon Blancs will work well, although the former may offer a more pronounced minerality (like Sancerre).
+Both a Old World and a New World Sauvignon Blanc will work well, although the former may offer a more pronounced minerality (like Sancerre).

 If I’m choosing for a white wine at a restaurant, I usually order a Grüner Veltliner because it typically has the best QPR (quality price ratio).

-Originating from Austria, Grüner Veltliner is a versatile white wine with vibrant acidity and flavors of green apple, citrus, and white pepper.
-Its unique peppery notes will add an interesting twist to your Chicken Piccata, while the wine’s acidity will balance the dish’s tangy elements.
+Originating from Austria, Grüner Veltliner is a versatile white wine with vibrant acidity and flavors of green apple, white pepper, and citrus flavors.
+Its unique peppery notes will add an interesting twist to your Chicken Piccata dish, while the wine’s acidity will balance the dish’s tangy elements.

 Soave is an Italian white wine produced in the Veneto region, primarily made from the Garganega grape variety.
-The moderate acidity of Soave can balance the tangy lemon-caper sauce in Chicken Piccata, while its delicate fruity and floral flavors can complement the dish without overpowering it.
+The moderate acidity of Soave can balance the tangy lemon-caper sauce in Chicken Piccata, while its delicate floral and fruity flavors can complement the dish without overpowering it.

 When selecting a Soave for Chicken Piccata, consider looking for a bottle labeled “Soave Classico,” which indicates the wine comes from the original, higher-quality hillside vineyards.
-These wines tend to have a bit more complexity and minerality, which can further enhance the pairing with Chicken Piccata.
+These wines tend to have a bit more complexity and minerality, which can further enhance pairing Chicken Piccata with it.

-Additionally, Prosecco’s notes of green apple, pear, and citrus can further complement the dish’s bright, zesty character.
+Additionally, Prosecco’s notes of apple, pear, and citrus can further complement the dish’s bright, zesty character.

 If you are looking for a red wine to pair with Chicken Piccata, try this Italian red wine.